Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

       description: |
         Specify the required values (or scopes) that are looked from an introspection claim/property specified by `config.access_token_introspection_scopes_claim`.
-        E.g. `[ "employee demo-service", "superadmin" ]` which can be given as `"employee demo-service,superadmin"`
-        (form post) would mean that claim need to have values `"employee"` and `"demo-service"` **OR** that the claim need to have value of `"superadmin"` to be successfully authorized for the upstream access.
+        For example, `[ "employee demo-service", "superadmin" ]` can be given as `"employee demo-service,superadmin"` (form post) would mean that the claim needs to have values `"employee"` and `"demo-service"` **OR** that the claim needs to have value of `"superadmin"` to be successfully authorized for the upstream access.
 If required scopes are not found in access token introspection results (`JSON`), the plugin responds with `403 Forbidden`.
     - name: access_token_introspection_scopes_claim